Questions & Answers

 What are the plot owners' options for their animal(s) remains and headstones/plaques?

 Each memorial plaque marker and associated remains will be catalogued and stored in a secure location.
-Plot owners may leave their animal’s remains and associated plaques at OMHS to be memorialized once a new, proper location has been found.
-Plot owners are also welcome to pick up their pet’s remains and/or plaques.
+Pet owners may leave their animal's remains and associated plaques at OMHS to be memorialized once a new, proper location has been found.
+Pet owners are also welcome to pick up their pet's remains and/or plaques.
 To arrange for pickup of your animals’ remains, ashes and/or plaques, please contact the shelter directly at shelter@omhs.ca

 How long will the remains be in storage?